Space Invaders: Remakes and sequels

 Space Invaders and its related games have been included in video game compilations.
 Space Invaders Anniversary was released in 2003 for the PlayStation 2 and included nine Space Invader variants.
 A similar game for the PlayStation Portable, Space Invaders Pocket, was released in 2005.
 Space Invaders, Space Invaders Part II and Return of the Invaders are included in Taito Legends, a compilation of Taito's classic arcade games released in 2005 on the PlayStation 2, Xbox, and PC.
 Super Space Invaders '91, Space Invaders DX, and Space Invaders '95 were included in Taito Legends 2, a sequel compilation released in 2006.
-In 2025, Blaze Entertainment announced it would release a Taito-themed Alpha bartop arcade and a Taito cartridge for the Evercade handheld game console, both which include Space Invaders among other classic Taito games.
+In 2025, Blaze Entertainment announced it would release a Taito-themed Alpha bartop arcade and a Taito cartridge for the Evercade handheld game console, both of which include Space Invaders among other classic Taito games.

+Hamster Corporation digitally released the game the same year as part of its multi-platform Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in December 2025.
+The company's president, Satoshi Hamada, considered Space Invaders an iconic game that grew the industry, which he felt made it the best choice for the Arcade Archives 500th milestone.

 Industry impact

 "Space Invaders and games like it represent the roots of everything we see today in gaming.
 It represents the birth of a new art form, one that literally changed the world.
 Space Invaders is important as an historical artifact, no less than the silent films of the early twentieth century or early printed books."